 - Hallie Jackson (Photo Credit: Jim Seida/NBC News)

-• Hallie Jackson was born in Yardley and graduated from Pennsbury High School in 2002.
+Reporter Hallie was born in Yardley and graduated from Pennsbury High School in 2002.
 She worked in many local news markets across the east coast before joining NBC News as a National Correspondent in 2014.
 In January 2017, she was named White House Correspondent and began anchoring in the afternoons on MSNBC.
 On February 16, 2017 she filled in for Savannah Guthrie and made her debut as weekday co-anchor on the TODAY Show with Matt Lauer.

-• Lauren Holly was born in Bristol to parents working in the field of academia.
-Holly, who now resides in Canada, is an actress best known for her roles as Maxine Stewart in TV series "Picket Fences," Jenny Shephard in TV series "NCIS" and Mary Swanson in the 1994 film "Dumb & Dumber."
+Lauren was born in Bristol to parents working in the field of academia.
+Holly, who now resides in Canada, is an actress best known for her roles as Maxine Stewart in TV series Picket Fences (1992-1996), Jenny Shephard in TV series NCIS and Mary Swanson in the film Dumb & Dumber (1994), where she played Jim Carey's love interest and later married him in real life for one year.
 Throughout her career she has appeared in more than 75 films and television series.

-• Molly Ephraim, is stage and screen actress who was raised in Bucks County.
+Molly is stage and screen actress who was raised in Bucks County.
 She started out performing as a child in shows at the Bucks County Playhouse as well as other theaters in neighboring Philadelphia.
 She made her Broadway debut as Little Red Riding Hood in the revival of Into the Woods and has since appeared on stages across the country.
-On screen, she is best known for her roles in Paranormal Activity and its sequel.
+On screen, she is best known for her roles in Paranormal Activity (2007) and its sequel.